-- This opinion comes, firstly, as a result of the fact that the river presents five separate colors.
-However, for about half of the year, only four of the gorgeous colors appear visible.
+- This opinion originates, quite understandably, as a result of the fact that the river presents five separate colors.
+For about half of the year, however, only four of the gorgeous colors appear visible.
 That alone, though, makes it highly remarkable.

-- Finally, during the other half of the year, the fifth color appears as well.
-This, therefore, completes the transformation.
+- During the other half of the year, nonetheless, the fifth color quickly appears as well.
+This, therefore, completes the dazzling transformation of the river.
 The colors presented include green, yellow, blue, black, and red.

 Leading off the wonders of the gorgeous site, much of the riverbed of Cano Cristales formed covered with rocks composed of quartzite.
 These rocks, understandably, for those with a knowledge of geology, form the source of the four colors present in the river year round.

-Further, the stones originated with the Serraina de la Macarenia tableland.
-This formation is also around 1.2 billion years old.
-Because of this, these comprise some of the oldest exposed rocks known to man.
+The stones of this incredible site further originated with the Serraina de la Macarenia tableland.
+This formation, itself quite impressive, also measures at around 1.2 billion years old.
+Because of this age, these comprise some of the oldest exposed rocks known to man.

-Additionally, Cano Cristales represents an extremely fast flowing river.
-Due to this, the body of water, not surprisingly, possesses numerous waterfalls and rapids.
-Nature also carved many deep cavities in the geology of the river bed.
+The marvel of Cano Cristales also represents an extremely fast flowing river.
+Due to this, the body of water, not surprisingly, possesses numerous waterfalls and powerful rapids.
+Nature also carved many deep cavities in the geology of the river bed over time.

-Most notably, the truly extraordinary river named Cano Cristales formed in a rather remote region.
+Perhaps most notably, the truly extraordinary river named Cano Cristales formed in a comparatively remote region of the globe.
 That area consists of what now forms the country of Colombia, in South America.
-This unique river remains located in the province of Meta.
+This unique river further lies within in the province of Meta.

 This magnificent site also boasts yet another outstanding feature to set it apart.
-It actually has a border composed of three rather large ecosystems.
-In fact, these consist of the Eastern Llanos, the Andes, and also the amazing Amazon rainforest.
+It actually has a border composed of three quite large and distinct ecosystems.
+In point of fact, these consist of the Eastern Llanos, the Andes, and also the amazing Amazon rainforest.

 Finally, within the many types of environments it touches on, the predominant biome of Cano Cristales equals a hydrophytic rainforest.
 The surrounding region serves as home to 420 known species of birds, 43 species of reptiles, 8 primates, and 420 avian species.